open-contracting-extensions/ocds_sustainability_extension/README.md

 If you know the sustainability goals this process is pursuing, then, for each goal, add an entry in the `sustainability` array for the tender or lot, using the `sustainabilityGoal` codelist.
 The `sustainabilityGoal` codelist contains codes for broad goals ('environmental', 'social', 'innovation', 'economic') and narrower goals (like 'environmental.wasteReduction').
 It is an [open codelist](https://standard.open-contracting.org/latest/en/schema/codelists/), such that you can add new codes if no existing code is appropriate.

-If you also know the strategies this process will use for achieving each goal, for each goal, add an entry in the `strategies` array using the `sustainabilityStrategies` codelist.
+If you also know the strategies this process will use for achieving each goal, for each goal, add an entry in the `strategies` array using the `sustainabilityStrategy.csv` codelist.

 ## Examples